SPA Highway

 Lebuh SPA (Sungai Udang–Paya Rumput–Ayer Keroh Highway), Federal Route 33 (formerly Malacca State Route M17), is a major highway in Malacca state, Malaysia.
-This 23.1 km (14.4 mile) highway connects Sungai Udang in the west to Ayer Keroh in the east.
+This 23.1 km highway connects Sungai Udang in the west to Ayer Keroh in the east.

 Route background

 The Kilometre Zero of the Federal Route 33 starts from Sungai Udang.

 History

 Construction began in 2002 and was completed in 2005.
 In 2010, the highway was gazetted as the federal roads by JKR as Federal Route 33.